Skip to main content

 Most Common Los Angeles Car Accident FAQs

 First, traffic accidents typically involve two or more wheeled vehicles striking each other or hitting another fixed or moving object.
-Sometimes, there are single-vehicle accidents where a poorly designed, maintained, or manufactured small car catches fire, the brakes fail, or in cases, for example, of sudden acceleration.
+Sometimes, there are single-vehicle accidents where a poorly designed, maintained, or manufactured small car catches fire, the brakes fail, or in cases, sudden acceleration.

 But most single-vehicle accidents happen when a passenger car’s tire falls into a pothole or runs over dangerous debris.